o3de/3p-package-source/README.md

 target_link_libraries(TIFF::TIFF INTERFACE ZLIB::ZLIB "${TIFF_LIBRARY}")  # No actual dependency between ZLib and TIFF and thus has undefined link order.
 ```

 This is a flat dependency list, and so there was no way to tell that libtiff.a depends on ZLib.
 When CMake generates a Makefile it is free to list those libraries in any order.
-Depending on the order, libtiff could fail find ZLib definitions.
+Depending on the order, LibTIFF could fail find ZLib definitions.
 As a result, a program using the LibTIFF 3rdParty would fail to link.

 ### The Proper Way to Declare a Prebuilt Library Dependency
-Instead of INTERFACE, use whatever library target type has been prebuilt.
+Instead of using INTERFACE, use whatever library target type has been prebuilt.

 - `add_library(<libname> STATIC IMPORTED)` for a static library